Bartlesville Radio » News » GCRWC Hosts City Leadership During Luncheon

 In taking COVID-19 precautions, Mayri Hebert, the President of the Green Country Republican Women’s Club, said the club’s luncheon meetings are limited to existing GCRWC membership only.
 She said this is in effect until further notice.

-Pictured is Bailey, Lauritsen, Fincher and Strom with Hebert.
+Pictured above is Bailey, Lauritsen, Fincher and Strom with Hebert.

 « Back to News